 The process of environmental review of Icicle Strategy projects is ingrained in each step of the various projects.
 As indicated in Table 1-7 some aspects of environmental review, such as weighing the impacts of each step on consistency with the Guiding Principles, are taken into consideration on a continuous basis and are always underlying any decision made.
 Other, more specific aspects of the environmental review process are enacted at key junctures in a project's timeline.
-The SEPA process began in the end of 2015 and will progress through 2018.
-At the same time, meetings with local, state, and federal government agencies occurred to put together a package of interagency agreements and common goals to incorporate into the SEPA scope.
-The various steps in the Environmental Review can be seen in Table 1-7.
+The SEPA process began at the end of 2015 and will progress through